ClementNerma/Rave/docs/books/hybrid.md

 val tuples = (2, 4.8, "Hello");
 ```

-To get or set a value from a tuple, we simply use an index as for lists:
+To get or set a value from a tuple, we simply use an index as for arrays:

 ```sn
 println!(tuples[2]); // Prints: "Hello"